scexao-org/vampires_control/docs/operating/cameras.md

 scexao5 $ camstart vcam1 # start vcam1
 scexao5 $ camstart vcam2 # start vcam2
 ```
+if the cameras are already running, this will restart their processes (including TCP streams, etc.), and revert to the default `STANDARD` crop.

-and to start the pygame viewers
+To start the pygame viewers
 ```
 scexao5 $ vcam1 & # cam 1 viewer
 scexao5 $ vcam2 & # cam 2 viewer
 ```
+the viewers can also be ran from `sonne` or `scexao6` using the SHM stream forwarding.

 ```{admonition} Raw SHM Viewer
 :class: info